enfycius/enfycius/README.md

 Being composed of different majors allows us to look at what we are trying to do from different perspectives, which we believe will play to our strengths.

+> Sungji Lee: 😊 I’m so lucky to have an older brother who always supports me and guides me on the right path.
+Let’s make a lot of money and succeed together! 💪

+> Jongyeol Na: The best output of Hanbat National University, God Jongyeol 👑.
+A true hidden master who got accepted into the highly renowned AI graduate program at DGIST.
+Thank you for always looking out for me! 🙏

+> Minjoong Kim: 📝 He has the outstanding class of someone who’s published SCIE papers.
+With top-level creativity that others can’t even imagine, he’s truly one of a kind. 🎓 Thanks for everything 🎉

 ---

 ### 💡 Tip